 - What happens when you exceed one of the Variance Limits for Bill approvers?

-Which ever variance is exceeded first will be the first blocker.
-Each variance behaves independent of the other.
+Whichever variance is exceeded first will be the first blocker.
+Each variance behaves independently of the other.

 For example, there are two approvers in this Bill approval routing.
-The first approver is: %=10%. $=$50.
-The second approver variance is infinite for both % and $, because it's the final approver.
-The Bill original amount is initially $100.
+The first approver is %=10%. $=$50.
+The second approver variance is infinite for both % and $ because it's the final approver.
+The Bill's original amount is initially $100.
 The Accounts Payable user changes the Bill amount to $140 and submits the bill to the first approver.
 It exceeds the 10% limit, but it is lower than the $50 variance.
 This bill must go through the second approver because it exceeds one of the two variances.